gocd/docs.go.cd/introduction/concepts_in_go.md

 </figure>

 A "fan-in" is when multiple upstream materials are needed to trigger a downstream pipeline, as shown in the image below.
-One important and interesting aspect of fan-in is that Go will ensure that the revisions of upstream pipelines are consistent, before triggering a downstream pipeline.
+One important and interesting aspect of fan-in is that GoCD will ensure that the revisions of upstream pipelines are consistent, before triggering a downstream pipeline.

 In the image shown below, this means that if Stage 2 of Pipeline 1 is slow and Stage 1 of Pipeline 2 is quick, Pipeline 3 will wait for Pipeline 1 to finish before triggering.
 It will not trigger with an inconsistent or old revision of Pipeline 1, just because Pipeline 2 finished quickly.